panchr/Focus-AI/meta/progress.md

 4. Developed basic data models and unit tests and started research on Deep Learning
 5. Started working on the core AI features
 6. Continued work of the core AI, mainly focusing on the Game state manipulation
+7. Started main work on the game engine - making moves and move validation